utuhiro78/mozcdic-ut-sudachidict/README.md

 ## Overview

-Mozc UT SudachiDict Dictionary is a dictionary converted from [SudachiDict](https://github.com/WorksApplications/SudachiDict) for Mozc.
+A dictionary converted from [SudachiDict](https://github.com/WorksApplications/SudachiDict) for Mozc.

 Thanks to the SudachiDict team.